DanielFerguson/floodmap/README.md

 - government and councils to identify people cut off from necessary infrastructure, and
 - much more...

+## Features

+Users are able too...

+- [ ] view a map of flooded roads and points,
+- [ ] submit a flooded or hazardoud road with an optional image,
+- [ ] submit a flooded or hazardoud section of road with an optional image,
+- [ ] submit a flooded or hazardoud point on the map with an optional image, and
+- [ ] quickly navigate to a location using a search field.

 ## Technology

 - Frontend: ViteJS w/ React & TypeScript